Here you can follow your national crew in the lead up to Henley Royal Regatta and find out more about these extraordinary service women and men.

 The King’s Cup is a knock out race with eight crews racing at Henley Royal Regatta on the Friday, four on the Saturday and two on the Sunday.

-All crews will race in the Qualifying Race on Friday 28th June and in private matches before Regatta.
+The King’s Cup crews have their competitor badges and all will race in the Qualifying Race on Friday 28th June and in private matches before the Henley Royal Regatta.

 The draw will be made at Henley Town Hall on Saturday 29th June by the Chairman of the Committee of Management, Sir Steve Redgrave CBE.